Planning a visit and want to know what to see on the Isle of Skye? Read on!

 Portree is the main town on the Isle of Skye.
 It is built around a working harbour and the town itself is very pretty.
 The high street is characterful and the harbour area in particular has a wonderful vibe, just great for wandering around.
 Lots of people stay in Portree when visiting Skye and it is easy to see why.

-The Three Chimneys Restaurant
+Where to eat on Skye: The Three Chimneys Restaurant

 From the outside, The Three Chimneys looks like a rather quaint cottage.
 The three chimneys, presumably from which the restaurant acquired its name, are clearly visible.